iiitl/student-hub/docs/AUTHENTICATION.md

 ### Email/Password Sign-In

 1. User enters email and password
-2. System verifies the email exists and the password is correct
+2. System verifies the email exists, and the password is correct
 3. After successful authentication, the user is redirected to the requested page.

 ### Setting Password for Google Users